 Clallam County has a rich history of home and farm orchards.
-The tree fruit in the area includes: apples, peaches, cherries, plums, pears and apricots.
-In addition to this tree fruit, Clallam County can grow several nuts, berries and vegetables.
+The tree fruit in the area includes: Apples, Peaches, Cherries, Plums, Pears and Figs. In addition to this tree fruit, Clallam County can grow several nuts, berries, and vegetables.
 The environmental good fortune of the area creates many produce abundances.
-For the past three years tree fruit has had boom seasons and the food security agencies and clients have greatly benefited.
+Tree fruit often has boom seasons and the food security agencies and clients have greatly benefited.

-Having a screening process for home owners can save a lot of headaches.
+Having a screening process for homeowners can save a lot of headaches.
 When a homeowner contacts the Gleaning Coordinator they are asked a series of quick questions.
-The series of questions is continually evolving but has helped get a profile of the gleaning opportunity.
 Since the program is unable to visit all properties prior to a volunteer’s harvesting the “glean screen” is very helpful.

 Questions to consider:

-Other things to consider: parking conditions, animals, evidence of bug infestation, over ripeness, materials needed.
-(This will grow the more you talk with homeowners).
-Here is an example of a glean screen for fellow staff members or people who may receive gleaning inquiries.
+Other things to consider: parking conditions, animals, evidence of bug infestation, over-ripeness, the height of trees.
+(This will grow the more you talk with homeowners)

-In many ways gleaners are the face of the program.
+In many ways, gleaners are the face of the program.
 They are the ones literally in the field (and orchards) that directly interact with donors.
-It never hurts to remind gleaners that of their importance to the sustainability of the program.
+It never hurts to remind gleaners of their importance to the sustainability of the program.
 Giving thanks and cleaning up after oneself can go a long way.
 Sometimes property owners would like a few pounds left on the trees or picked for their families.
 Encourage gleaners to talk with donors before and after harvesting.
 At the WSU Extension Office in Clallam County, gleaners are asked to practice the three “C’s” of gleaner etiquette.
 Call ahead to let the homeowner know they are coming and to gather any more information about the site; Come prepared with ladders, fruit boxes, directions to the home site; and Carry through with the glean (or call and let the homeowner and Gleaning Coordinator know if they are unable to glean after all).
 Homeowners will be disgruntled with the program if they arrange to be home to meet a gleaning volunteer, and the volunteer never shows up.

 The Clallam County Extension, located in Port Angeles, is home to many programs that connect the people and communities of Clallam County with the knowledge base of Washington State University.
-These programs include: Master Gardeners, 4-H, Small Farms, Waste Reduction, Food and Nutrition and Water Protection.
-The Food Recovery Coordinator position was created in 2016 to better serve the existing gleaning program.
-Before the creation of this position the gleaning program had served the community for eight years but never with the attention of a full time position.
-Today the gleaning program has over 300 volunteers who pick produce from residential trees, farm production overages, community garden donations and extras from a local farmer’s market.
-The gleaning coordinator promotes the program by presenting public lectures, reaching out to volunteer organizations, teaching youth groups, attending local events and by putting out press releases.
-Home owners are more than happy to hear there is a volunteer based organization willing to pick their unusable fruit and veggies.
+These programs include: Master Gardeners, 4-H, Small Farms, Waste Reduction, Food and Nutrition, and Water Protection.
+The Gleaning Coordinator position was created in 2016 to better serve the existing gleaning program.
+Before the creation of this position the gleaning program had served the community for eight years but never with the attention of a full-time position.
+Today the gleaning program has over 300 volunteers who pick produce from residential yards, farm production overages, community garden donations and extras from a local farmer’s market.
+The gleaning coordinator promotes the program by presenting public lectures, reaching out to volunteer organizations, teaching youth groups, attending local events, advertising on social media and by putting out press releases.
+Homeowners are more than happy to hear there is a volunteer-based organization willing to pick their extra fruit and veggies.
 Once the produce has been picked a portion is taken home to family and friends and the rest is brought to a local food service program, most often a food bank.
 The gleaning program takes pride in turning potential food waste into a community resource.